- Joined

 (b) Deputy Secretary of the Department of State.

-(a) Maintaining the peace and good order of the server, through lawfully exercising its power equally to enforce the laws of the Commonwealth of Redmont.
+(a) Maintaining the peace and good order of the nation, through lawfully exercising its power equally to enforce the laws of the Commonwealth of Redmont.

 (b) Administration of a Federal impound and providing security to government officials and events.